Businesses regularly inquire about partnerering with Skyworks Marketing on a 100% or partial Pay-for-Performance (P4P) basis for leads or sales.

-However, one aspect, in particular, can work against a business seeking such a partnership: Having a low priced product or service.
+A number of variables are evaluated to determine the potential for a win-win partnership with such inquiries.
+One aspect that can work against a business seeking such a partnership is having a low priced product or service, especially without a productive upsell or continuity sale opportunity.
 You see, even with a high margin, particularly in a competitive market, such as weight loss, health, finance and insurance (as well as many others), there is not enough mutual opportunity.

 Now, don’t get me wrong, competitive markets, per se, are not unattractive.
 In fact, the reason they’re competitive is because a lot of money is being made in that space.
 It simply takes more time and/or resources to compete in such an environment.

-For example, a product that costs less than $50.00, even if it has a 90% profit margin, is not going to make enough profit, after the media buying, to make an attractive partnership from our perspective.
+For example, a product that costs less than $20.00, even if it has a 90% profit margin, is not going to make enough profit, after the media buying and labor, to make an attractive partnership — at least from our perspective.

 A low-cost product or service means that advertising will eat up most or all of the profit, especially in the early phases.
 In fact, it will likely not be profitable until/unless a critical mass is reached whereby enough sales are being made on a big enough scale, which drives the media costs down and/or consumers are referring others en mass.